telekom/tel-it-security-automation/README.md

 The scripts are developed in a way, that they can be used to automatically harden operating systems and applications.
 Additionally the roles can be used to perform compliance checks in Ansible check mode ("dry run").

+> **NOTE** The [wiki](https://github.com/telekom/tel-it-security-automation/wiki) gives detailed information how the configure and audit the different security requirements on Linux systems.

 ## Roles

 Two roles are currently available: